On the Geometry of Receiver Operating Characteristic and Precision-Recall Curves: Design Constraints and Operating Point Selection

 Classification is inherently probabilistic, and no practical classifier is ever perfect (unless for trivial classification problems).
 Therefore, false positives and negative cases are inevitable and depending on the chosen score threshold, different trade-offs arise.
 Although classifiers are often designed and compared using abstract metrics such as AUROC, accuracy, or $F_{\beta}$ score, real-world constraints can dictate the operating point---that is, the threshold at which a model labels an instance positively or negatively.

-In the following, we explore practical scenarios, illustrating how real-world constraints guide the selection of the operating point.
+In this section, we explore practical scenarios, illustrating how real-world constraints guide the selection of the operating point.
 The studied cases and the ROC plane design regions corresponding to each case are illustrated in Fig.~\ref{fig:roc_design_plane}.